Red-LinuxClick/android/README.md

 Red LinuxClick Repository

-In this repository is the Red LinuxClick mobile app, a mobile application created with Kotlin.

 ## Donations and Memberships
 Currently we maintain the social network with all the memberships that you buy and with the ads that the mobile app has, we pay 50% of the services thanks to what we receive for advertising.